paypal/nemo-core/README.md

 ## Plugins

-Authoring a plugin, or using an existing plugin, is a great way to increase the power and usefulness of your Nemo installation.
+Authoring a plugin, or using an existing plugin, is a great way to increase the power and usefulness of your Nemo-core installation.
 A plugin should add its API to the `nemo` object it receives and passes on in its constructor (see "plugin interface" below)

 ### plugin interface